pedrokkrause/Minesweeper-probability-calculator/README.md

 - a2+a3+a4 = 2
 - and so on

 Therefore, the game can be treated as a system of equations.
 In this project, SymPy was used to handle the system, giving as output a parametric solution with a certain number of parameters.
 For example (**not** the solution for the image above), a solution can be given as (a1-1, a1, a2, a1+a2, a4, a4-1), that is, a0 = a1-1, a3 = a1+a2 and a5 = a4-1, in this case.
+Note that the squares that have already been determined to have a mine or not don't need to be considered.

 This solution is then broken down in groups that are independent between each other, that is, the parameters of each group do not appear in any of the other expressions of the parametric solution.
 In the previous example, the groups would be [[a1,a2], [a4]] and the groups expressions would be [[a1-1, a1, a2, a1+a2], [a4, a4-1]].